Perfume Genius: Too Bright

-On September 23, 2014, Hadreas released his third album, Too Bright, which was co-produced by Adrian Utley of Portishead and Ali Chant, to critical acclaim.
+On September 23, 2014, Hadreas released his third album, Too Bright, which was co-produced by Adrian Utley of Portishead and Ali Chant.
 The album was a transformative leap for Hadreas and marked a new trajectory in his career.
 The album received rave reviews from an array of publications.
 Pitchfork gave the album an 8.5 and commented that "these songs feel less like songs and more like treasures, ones that fill you with power and wisdom."

-Following the release of the album, Hadreas toured it and played sold out headline shows.
-On October 30, 2014, Perfume Genius appeared on The Late Show with David Letterman performing "Queen".
+Hadreas supported the album with a successful tour.
+On October 30, 2014, Perfume Genius appeared on The Late Show with David Letterman, performing "Queen".
 In April 2015, Hadreas was featured on the cover and in the pages of Hello Mr.

-Hadreas collaborated with Sharon Van Etten to contribute a cover of The Grateful Dead's "To Lay Me Down" to Day of the Dead, a charity tribute album curated and produced by members of The National and released by 4AD on May 20, 2016.
-All profits from the album are helping to fight HIV/AIDS and related health issues around the world through the Red Hot Organization.
+Hadreas collaborated with Sharon Van Etten to contribute a cover of the Grateful Dead's "To Lay Me Down" to Day of the Dead, a charity tribute album curated and produced by members of the National and released by 4AD on May 20, 2016.
+All profits from the album supported the global fight against HIV/AIDS and related health issues through the Red Hot Organization.

-On September 16, 2016, Hadreas released a cover of Elvis' "Can't Help Falling in Love" in collaboration with Prada.
+On September 16, 2016, Hadreas released a cover of Elvis Presley's "Can't Help Falling in Love" in collaboration with Prada.
 The song was featured in the ad campaign for Prada's La Femme and L'Homme fragrances.